Ruekompa/owlphabet/README.md

 Try rake routes to see a list of URLS, or checkout the config/routes.rb file to see option.
 Not everything has a button yet!

-### Puma
+### To-do

-Change the puma conf file when working in developement, the current file in repo is for production

 ### UI

-Finish user interfaces for backend to make it easier for navigation.
+1. Finish user interfaces for backend to make it easier for navigation

+2. Need to make a better track uploader!

-### To-do
+### Backend

 1. Secure uploads for non-downloading.
 2. Tracking Credits - Artist owns and or can belong to a project through track credits.
 Have a discussion.
 Should credits be through listing roles (writing, arranging, lyrics, instruments)

-Display artist page with related projects

 ### Issues
 1a.
 Configuring the rest of fog for google storage